 Annette is the founder and president of Wisteria Ministries and has specialized in Grief for 26 years.
 She is a National Board-Certified Chaplain and a Certified Lay Minister with (UMC)-United Methodist Church.
 With 26 years of experience teaching, counseling, grief-loss & bereavement, she is an experienced First Responder and Licensed Nurse, as well as owning and operated a Porte-Medical business of 4 years.
 She is still currently Licensed as a Nurse-Retired Status with 18 years’ experience and a retired first responder EMT, with 5 years’ experience.
 She has several accredited courses that she teaches online through BeADisciple.com/Southwestern College.
 Annette also has three years of experience in preaching from the pulpit, leading prayer groups, study groups, grief support groups, and problem-solving skills within a congregation of 200.
 A NV State Licensed Minister, a Certified Lay Minister (UMC): April 24, 2016.
 Be A Disciple/Southwestern College, Certified Online Facilitator: November 23, 2016.
 Licensed Nurse: Since September 2002, and State of Nevada Licensed Officiant.
 Her education includes Institute for Clinical Pastoral Training (APCC) Board Certification 4 Units-A National Board-Certified Chaplain since January 2020.
 Boulder City PD Chaplain for Animal Control, K9 Unit & Mounted Patrol Unit.
 Board Certification world-wide: Member of the COMISS Network in the category of Professional Certifying or Accrediting Organization.
 Certified On-Line Facilitator: November 23, 2016, Be A Disciple-Southwestern College Accredited Education.
 Programs.
 Certified Lay Minister (UMC): April 24, 2016.
 Bachelor of Science: Psychology: Family Studies: December 1997, Western Baptist College (Corban College), Salem, Oregon, Associate in Applied Science: Paramedic (EMT) Technology: July 2003, Bismarck State College, Diploma of Occupational Proficiency: Practical Nursing: July 2002 Central Lakes College, Brainerd, MN.
 Associate of Applied Science: Education, March 1988 Chemeketa Community College, Salem, OR.

 Maria is an ordained chaplain and NV State licensed Minister.
-Maria has over 25 years in fashion, apparel,manufacturing, and consultant.
+Maria has over 25 years in fashion, apparel, manufacturing, and consultation.

 Maria is the Chaplains Uniform, and logo patch(s) designer, and special event Tshirt printing and production.
 She has been an instructor for UNLV Fashion program since 2005, and a NV State vendor since 2015.

 Marshaun is an ordained Chaplain and NV State licensed Minister.
 He serves as the Chaplains Corner team founder and lead.
-Marshaun is the Chaplaincy co-lead for RECAP and assists on the Events funding team.
-Chaplains Corner is the ARK Safe Keeing dept for Acts Random Kindness.
+Marshaun is the former Chaplains co-lead for RECAP , and assists on the Events funding team.
+HOD is the ARK Safe Keeping dept for Acts Random Kindness.
 He is a SR Chaplain Academy Graduate of religious studies.
-An Air Force Vet heattends chapel member of the Nellis Air Force Main Post Chapel.
+An Air Force Vet he is a chapel member of the Nellis Air Force Main Post Chapel.
 Marshaun is an active Chaplain whose duties include the Karen J. Wagner VFW Post 12119, and he has assisted in veteran funerals with prayer.
 Marshaun is an active participant in providing Worship services Invocations and Benedictions for religious services and events.
 His other community volunteer services and membership include the LVMPD MVP program, and he is a Legacy member Alumni Association for the Citizens Police Academy, and SN Gang Taskforce.
 Marshaun is an active member and fundraising chair with S. NV.
 Community Gang Task Force.

 Chaplain Tamia is a Co-host of Faith Is Live, a Faith-based filmmaker, producer, director, writer & actor who helps others tell their stories through books, films, and coaching.
-Church, Special Events, Conference Speaker.
+She is an ordained Chaplain, NV State Marriage Officiant, and an Academy instructor.
+Tamia is a Church, Special Events, Conference Speaker.
 Recipient of the Vegas Movie Awards- Award Of Excellence as “BEST WOMAN FILMMAKER “ in recognition of excellence in filmmaking for the film “Toxic Love “.
 International Best Selling Author.
 UNLV Criminal Justice: LVMPD Detective RET.
 Rapport Leadership Institute 2010 Master Graduate Certificate of Leadership.
 Chaplaincy Nevada Academy of Religious Studies SR Graduate

-The mission of the Conduct Review Committee is to receive, review and evaluate information on Chaplain discrepancy's- peer to peer- via testimony and documentation submitted, and to make a final settlement on any instance brought before them, thus finding a positive resolution for all ..
+The mission of the Conduct Review Committee is to receive, review and evaluate information on Chaplain discrepancy's- peer to peer- via testimony and documentation submitted, and to make a final settlement on any instance brought before them, thus finding a positive resolution for all .
+CRB conducts interviews with all involved to gain a complete understanding of the issues and complaint.
+Each complaint has 14-30 days to complete their findings and issue results.
+Due to any suspension a mentor period is required.

 Chaplains valid discrepancy's peer-to-peer should only be submitted to this Committee